BigNocciolino/EasyWarpPlugin/README.md

 ## Roadmap
 I would to maintain this project i don't know for how long.

+I'working for add a custom yaml file to manage all the messagies.

 First I would like to add the ability to change the warp name.
 The ability to make a warp request to a player or to a player's private warp.

+- [ ] Messages.yml
 - [ ] Change warp name
 - [ ] Warp request